 We have information in different languages about Paying child support when you live outside Australia

-We’ll try to contact you if you if all of the following apply.
+We’ll try to contact you if all of the following apply.
 You:

 - have an Australian child support assessment